cs3216/cs3216.github.io/coursework/product-design/index.md

 With the previous draft's user testing results, you should come to a good conclusion on what your MVP should act and look like.
 The final **interactive** prototype should be complete and sufficiently detailed to be handed off to a developer to realize them. <strong>Your prototype should include the onboarding, first use, and (if applicable) login flows.</strong>

+Now, it's time to demonstrate how your app should work!
+Come together **as a team** and record a demo going through the happy paths of your application, i.e. the main success scenarios for your identified user flows.
+Try to keep the video short and sweet - give a short introduction about the problem your team is trying to solve before demonstrating the user flows.
+Keep the video under 5 minutes and submit it as a `.mp4` file.

 <div class="box">
-  <strong class="milestone-counter">Milestone 9:</strong> Finalize the prototype and save it under the folder "Final".
+  <strong class="milestone-counter">Milestone 9:</strong> Finalize the prototype, record the demo video and save both of them under a new folder "Final".
 Once again, since a prototype demonstrates the user flows, just submitting the prototype is sufficient.
 </div>

-We want you to take note that the different milestones in Assignment 1 have been structured for you to gain a good sense of what it takes to produce a Product Requirements Document (PRD), a document used in companies (Facebook, Amazon, Google, many other tech companies...) to describe the product being built.
+We want you to be aware that the different milestones in Assignment 1 have been structured for you to gain a good sense of what it takes to produce a Product Requirements Document (PRD), a document used in companies (Facebook, Amazon, Google, many other tech companies...) to describe the product being built.
 The PRD is usually produced and has to be approved before further product development can take place.
 Once produced, it drives the efforts of the entire product team and the company’s sales, marketing and customer support efforts.

 The broad structure of the PRD is as such: